 - Be descriptive

 - Show a compelling reason and the value out of joining your on social sites

 Also, grade each website page.
 Use a maximum of 5 points for each category, for a total of 25 possible points.
 Take detailed notes on how you can improve the pages with possible changes.

 Once you’ve completed the website audit, start making the changes and improvements on the pages with the worst grade.
 When making changes, remember to think of the goal of each page – what its purpose is.

-HubSpot created a useful website auditing worksheet and a website auditing guide to help make this a smooth process.
+HubSpot created a useful website auditing worksheet and guide to help make this a smooth process.

 Combining this website audit with your new marketing goals for the new year can help ensure you have a successful 2013 full of improvements and sales increases.